gvwilson/thirdbit/src/fiction/madica/index.md

 least… I'm not… cold… any more…" she gasped.

 "Ssh," the cat hissed.
-Instead of a door on each side, this landing had only one right in front of them---and it was ajar.
+Instead of a door on each side, this landing had only one right in front of them—and it was ajar.
 Quiet voices muttered behind it too quietly for Madica to make out the words.

 "What is it?" she whispered.